statespacedev/starid/README.md

 160316

-Skymap catalog binary text file. a curious thing about the Skymap catalog - it is a type of binary text file. each line contains a specified number of bytes per field, and each field has a type (int, string, etc). it's strongly-typed. it's exact memory layout is defined. it could be equated to serialized objects of a cpp class. probably the quicker approach for initial implementation is to view it just from a string handling perspective, but a later deserialization approach would be interesting.
+skymap catalog binary text file. a curious thing about the skymap catalog - it is a type of binary text file. each line contains a specified number of bytes per field, and each field has a type (int, string, etc). it's strongly-typed. it's exact memory layout is defined. it could be equated to serialized objects of a cpp class. probably the quicker approach for initial implementation is to view it just from a string handling perspective, but a later deserialization approach would be interesting.